So Business List. Software QA Checklist

 In addition to the named, Alexander provides several other examples of QA checklist usage:

 A QA checklist is a useful tool for testers.
 It helps test individual application functions.
-And a sufficiently large set of checklists can cover a small application quite comprehensively.
+And a sufficiently large set of checklists can cover a small application quite accurately.

 If you liked this post, subscribe to this blog.
 I hope to delight my guests with many more collaborative materials with representatives from various professions.
 Please reach out to me if lists or checklists are used in your profession!